 Private Network (VRF): – It provides IP address space isolation for tenants.
 We can define one or more layer 3 networks (VRF instances) and one or more bridge domains per network.

 Bridge domain: – It refers to a container that carries multiple subnets.
 BD also refers to the default gateway of subnets.
-It cannot be considered as VLAN since it carries multiple subnets, however it is similar to the VLAN layer 2 broadcast domain.
+It cannot be considered as VLAN since it carries multiple subnets, however, it is similar to the VLAN layer 2 broadcast domain.
 It can be considered as advance VLAN, which has multiple subnets in a single broadcast domain.
 Suppose we have 1000+ SQL servers and administratively they all need to be in a single group since they are having the same policies.
-Using bridge domain we can group all the same in one domain without any L3 routing.
+Using a bridge domain we can group all the same in one domain without any L3 routing.